 If vegetation comes into direct contact with power lines it can cause service disruption, not to mention fires or even electrocutions.
 To avoid such undesirable consequences, most energy companies spend approximately half of their budget on monitoring and managing the vegetation in the proximity of their power line network.
 Maintenance staff often conduct visual inspections on foot, or may use other means such as road vehicles or helicopters.
-The incorporation of UAS technologies into the pruning and trimming activities will bring interesting efficiency results to the sector, as demonstrated in a pilot project by Viesgo in Spain.
+The incorporation of UAS technologies into the pruning and trimming activities will bring interesting efficiency results to the sector, as demonstrated in this pilot project by Viesgo in Spain.

 Energy company Viesgo recently worked on a medium-voltage power line maintenance project that required three-dimensional (3D) modelling of existing vegetation.
 The company had previously experimented with Lidar systems shipped on various platforms; this time the company wanted to try Lidar combined with an unmanned aerial system (UAS or ‘drone’) and launched a pilot project for some of its power lines.
 With a thousand employees, Viesgo serves more than 720,000 customers in Spain and Portugal, not only in the power distribution market but also in the power generation and gas & power trading markets.
 Viesgo currently distributes electricity through a network that stretches 31,150km and has 4,150MW of conventional and renewable power generation capacity.